disrpt/sharedtask2023/data/zho.rst.gcdt/README.md

 GCDT is the largest (as of October 2022) hierarchical discourse treebank for Mandarin Chinese in the framework of Rhetorical Structure Theory (RST).

-GCDT covers over 60K tokens across five genres of freely available text, using the same relation inventory as the contemporary RST treebank for English -- GUM (https://github.com/amir-zeldes/gum).
+GCDT covers over 60K tokens across five genres of freely available text, using the same relation inventory as the contemporary RST treebank for English -- [GUM](https://github.com/amir-zeldes/gum).

 The corpus contains 50 documents, 10 from each of the five genres below.

 In total, there are 62,905 tokens and  9,717 EDUs.
 The label set contains 32 discourse relations.

-A train/dev/test split is given, with a 8:1:1 proportion based on genre.
+A `train`/`dev`/`test` split is given, with a 8:1:1 proportion based on genre.

-## DISRPT 2021 shared task information
+## DISRPT 2023 Shared Task Information

 Tokenization, sentence segmentation, POS tagging and syntactic dependency parses are made available using Stanza.

-## Citing
+## References

-Please cite the following for the source paper -- [GCDT: A Chinese RST Treebank for Multigenre and Multilingual Discourse Parsing](https://aclanthology.org/2022.aacl-short.47/):
+[GCDT: A Chinese RST Treebank for Multigenre and Multilingual Discourse Parsing](https://aclanthology.org/2022.aacl-short.47/) (Peng et al., AACL-IJCNLP 2022)

 ```
 @inproceedings{peng_gcdt_2022,